 I’m all for having a day where we express our love for each other because, well LOVE!
 But you know how I feel about purposeful and mindful giving.
 I think by breaking out of the mold and choosing more thoughtful gifts we can bring the surprise and LOVE back into Valentine’s day!

-So with less than a week until Valentine’s day, here are some non-flower, non-chocolate, non-jewelry long LASTING gifts that will show your loved one how much you love them!
+So as we approach Valentine’s Day here are some non-flower, non-chocolate, non-jewelry long LASTING gifts that will show your loved one how much you love them!

 Non-traditional Valentine’s Gift Ideas